Interactions

 Executing Interactions

 Once you created an interaction you can test your interaction from the Playground tab of the interaction page.
-The reason of using Composable Prompts is to use the interaction you created in a real application you own.
+The reason of using Composable is to use the interaction you created in a real application you own.

-You can do this by invoking the Composable Prompts REST API to execute the interaction given the interaction ID, a data input object and optionally some specific execution environment configuration.
+You can do this by invoking the Composable REST API to execute the interaction given the interaction ID, a data input object and optionally some specific execution environment configuration.
 If your application is a JavaScript application you can use the JavaScript SDK.

 Execution Runs